SeongSuKim95/WORK/README.md

 ## 1. Attention + CNN
 ## 2. About Transformer
 ## 3. Nature of Transformer
-  - ### 3.2 Do vision Transformers see like convolutional neural networks? [[Summary Link]](https://github.com/SeongSuKim95/WORK/blob/master/Paper_review/3.2%20Do%20Vision%20Transformers%20See%20Like%20Convolutional%20Neural%20Networks.md)
+  - ### 3.2 Do vision Transformers see like convolutional neural networks?
 ## 4. Positional Encoding of Transformer
   - ### 4.1 __On the relationship between self-attention and convolution layers (ICLR 2020)__
   - ### 4.2 __Can Vision Transformer Perform Convolution?
 (ICLR 2022 underreview, 2021/11/02)__[[IDEA]](https://github.com/SeongSuKim95/WORK/blob/master/%EC%B6%94%EA%B0%80%20%EC%84%A4%EB%AA%85%20%EC%9E%90%EB%A3%8C/4.1-2%20On%20the%20relationship%20between%20self-attention%20and%20convolution%20layers%2C%20Can%20Vision%20Transformer%20Perform%20Convolution%3F.md)